NATHUMBEHAV-25073099/Replication/README.md

 ## 3. Reproduction Instructions

-### Step 1: Open the Do Files
+### Step 1: Open the `.do` Files
-The do files comprise all the code to reproduce the results.
-Open the do file in stat and 'run' it.
-The folder contains multiple do files to reproduce specific tables from the manuscript.
+The folder contains multiple `.do` files, each corresponding to a specific table or result in the manuscript.
+Open any of these files in Stata to reproduce the associated analysis.

-### Step 2: Run Analysis
+### Step 2: Run the Analysis
-- Open `xxx.do` files in Stata.
-We have numbered them so that you can replicate the results as teh tables appear i nthe manuscript.
+- The `.do` files are numbered to match the order in which results appear in the manuscript.
-- Running the script will:
+- Running each script will:
-  - Load and prepare the data
+  - Load and prepare the relevant data
-  - Perform the main Difference-in-Differences analyses
+  - Run the appropriate model (Difference-in-Differences and supporting analyses)
-  - Generate all tables and figures reported in the manuscript
+  - Output tables and/or figures

-> **Expected output**: All tables and figures is dispalyed in the manuscript
+> **Expected output**: Replication of tables and figures presented in the manuscript
 > **Expected runtime**: ~5–10 minutes on a standard desktop

+---

+## Notes

+- All Stata output appears in the Results window or is saved to the `/graphs/` folder if graphical.
+- We recommend running the scripts in sequence for a complete replication.

+---